rcrowther/vala-mode2/README.rst

 Comments
 --------
 Comments are in comment-face
-  (default 'red') Despite the EMACS Lisp background.
+  (default 'red') ...despite the EMACS Lisp background.

 Block comments must match Valadoc form i.e (no text after opening with "/**").
 If not, they highlight as strings (default green).